 How long will my NNA Notary Signing Agent Certification last?

-The term of your NNA Notary Signing Agent Certification and the accompanying background screening is two years.
-After two years, re-certification and an updated background screening will be required.
+The term of your NNA Notary Signing Agent Certification and the accompanying background screening is one year.
+After one year, re-certification with a new examination and an updated background screening will be required.

 I'm having trouble getting through to the program service provider.
 What should I do?

-Questions concerning the completion status of your background screening should be referred to the background screening service provider, Signix, at 1-877-890-5350.
+Questions concerning the completion status of your background screening should be referred to the background screening service provider, Backgrounds Online, at 1-877-288-1588.
 However, if you have questions about the particulars of your background screening results, you must follow the specific instructions in your screening results e-mail.
 This requirement is to protect your privacy.
-If you experience any difficulty with the service provided by Signix, please contact NNA Customer Service at 1-800-US NOTARY (1-800-876-6827).
+If you experience any difficulty with the service provided by Backgrounds Online, please contact NNA Customer Care at 1-800-US NOTARY (1-800-876-6827).

 How do I get started?